Will Wisconsin cover the spread vs. SMU? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Wisconsin has entered the game as favorites three times this season and won twice.

-- The Badgers have played as a favorite of -350 or more twice this season and won both games.
+- Wisconsin has played as a favorite of -350 or more twice this season and won both games.

-- The moneyline for this contest implies a 77.8% chance of a victory for Wisconsin.
+- The moneyline for this contest implies a 77.8% chance of a victory for the Badgers.

 Wisconsin vs. SMU Over/Under Stats